Seeking Descendants of Historic

 Descendants of the original signers of the Declaration of Sentiments can register on the Convention Days website at: www.ConventionDays.com or visit the Seneca Falls Visitor's Center at 89 Fall Street, Seneca Falls, NY for more information.

 Convention Days, Inc. celebrates Seneca Falls, New York, as a cornerstone of America's democratic tradition.
 We promote the region as the center for the advancement of issues relating to human rights as reected in our nation's first Women's Rights Convention in 1848.
-Either download the form from here or fill out on line below.
+Either download the form from here or fill out the form below.